avpnusr/nzbget/README.md

 Start your container
 -----

-Login credentials for the Web-GUI are left on default, unless you load your own config, of course.
+Login credentials for the Web-GUI are left default, unless you load your own config, of course.

 **Username:** nzbget
 **Password:** tegbzn6789